 Greens

-- 2 teaspoons ghee or butter (or light olive oil for vegan)
+- 1 tablespoon ghee or olive oil for vegan

 - 1 teaspoon salt adjust to taste